Ample generics in automorphism groups of Boolean powers of simple Mal'cev algebras: Introduction

-Theorem~\ref{thm:DAG} applies in particular for $\AA$ a finite simple non-abelian group, a finite simple ring, a finite simple associative or Lie algebra, a finite simple non-abelian loop, etc (see Section~\ref{sec:algebra} below).
-Its significance is that it establishes a whole host of algebraic structures whose automorphism groups have ample generics.
-To the best of our knowledge, this result is new even for classical structures like groups or rings.
+Here and throughout the paper $\AB$ denotes the algebra of all \emph{continuous} functions from the Cantor space $2^\omega$ to $\AA$ (with the discrete topology) under pointwise operations.

-Theorem~\ref{thm:DAG} will be proved in Section~\ref{sec:fbp}.
-The basic idea is that by~\cite{MR:FBP} the automorphism group $\Aut\ABxe$ splits into a semidirect product with complement $H$ isomorphic to a stabiliser of finitely many points in the group of homeomorphisms of $2^\omega$.
-By Theorem~\ref{thm:H} below the group $H$ has ample generics, which can be shown to be ample generics in $\Aut\ABxe$ as well.
+Theorem~\ref{thm:DAG} applies in particular for $\AA$ a finite simple group, module, ring, associative or Lie algebra, loop or quasigroup, etc. (see Section~\ref{sec:algebra} below).
+Its significance is that, in doing so, it establishes a whole host of algebraic structures whose automorphism groups have ample generics and consequently the small index property (see Section~\ref{sec:cag} below).
+To the best of our knowledge, this result is new even for all these classical structures like groups or rings.